Royal Brunei Police Force: Constitution to independence (1959–1984)

 With the adoption of the Brunei Constitution on 29 September 1959, leadership within the Brunei Police Force shifted dramatically, transitioning from a CPO recruited from the Sarawak Constabulary to a locally appointed commissioner of police.
 Along with specifying defence provisions, the constitution formalised a partnership with the British Government to support recruitment and training of police officers.
 A new police headquarters in Gadong was completed in 1968 to accommodate the growing force, which expanded its branches throughout the 1960s, establishing the Mobile Reserve Force, Oilfield Security Force, and Traffic Branch to improve operational efficiency.

 Following the Anglo–Brunei Agreement in 1971, Brunei gained full control over its internal affairs, and Sultan Hassanal Bolkiah was appointed inspector general of police on 14 August 1971.
 Meanwhile, Prince Mohamed Bolkiah was appointed honorary police commissioner on 23 September 1974.
-In celebration of the police force's 50th anniversary, he awarded it the title "Royal" and introduced a new emblem.
+In celebration of the police force's 50th anniversary, he awarded it the title "Royal" - in recognition to its half century of service, inclusive of actions during the 1962 Brunei Revolt, and introduced a new service emblem.
 Under Commissioner Burns and Deputy Pengiran Jaya, the RBPF continued its growth in 1975 by establishing the Women's Police Unit, Marine Police Branch, and Airport Police Branch.
 Recruitment of female officers began in 1974, with Princess Masna as the female police commander and Princess Nor'ain as deputy.
 This was spurred by an increase in cases involving women and children, along with shifting societal norms and international policing trends.

 To combat rising smuggling activities, the Marine Police Branch was founded in 1975, patrolling waters and rivers, while the Airport Police, created in 1974, managed security at the new Brunei International Airport.
 The Logistics and Communication Unit, formed in 1978, centralised operations, further improving efficiency.
 Between 1959 and 1983, the RBPF expanded significantly, with the number of police stations increasing from eight in 1962 to fourteen by 1978.
 Upon Brunei's independence in 1984, the RBPF began a new chapter, evolving to support the country's aspirations with significant internal reforms.